kirilind/kirilind.github.io/_posts/2012-08-23-summon-the-coatsy.md

 What do I do?
 I live around the poverty line, surrounding myself with industrial refuse and building material, my head filled with tricks and strategies any ad studio would pay me well for, and I give those ideas to the people doing more good than not in this world.

-###What do you think makes Canadians contribute to good causes
+###What do you think makes Canadians contribute to good causes?

 I’d like to think it’s a human thing.
 Not an easy question to answer, here’s my perspective: we’re a simple country, so simple that obvious rights and wrongs seem pretty obvious.
 Also, another thing, concerning the act of sharing, I believe that there is for the most part, an inability to truly enjoy something without sharing it.
 Let's put it this way, if we’re all partying, and someone gets sick or hurt for what ever reason, it's kinda hard to keep partying with someone in the dumps like that.
 You try to help them out.